pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

 .. py:function:: XPLMGetDisplayedFMSEntry(None) -> int:

  This routine returns the index of the entry the pilot is viewing.
-(For XP 11.55, this appears to always return 0).
+(For XP 11.55, this appears to always return 0.
+ This has been acknowledged by Laminar Research as bug XPD-11386.)

 .. py:function:: XPLMGetDestinationFMSEntry(None) -> int: